Deandre Ayton NBA Preview vs. the Lakers

-Deandre Ayton could make a big impact for the Portland Trail Blazers on Sunday at 10:00 PM ET, versus the Los Angeles Lakers.
+Deandre Ayton will hope to make a difference for the Portland Trail Blazers on Friday at 10:00 PM ET, against the Los Angeles Lakers.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.